Here’s a quick question we just got from a reader:

 Before we help you to allow your Outlook macros, let’s understand a few basics.
 Macros are snippets of Visual Basic Code that are embedded in your Microsoft Office application.
 Macros that we write in Outlook are stored in the VBAProject.otm file and its behavior and availability to the end users is governed by the Outlook Macro security settings.

 The error message you got is simply due to the fact that your Microsoft Outlook Macro settings are set to disable Macros.
-The reason for that is that custom Macros could pose a potential threat to your computer.
-That’s exactly the reason why you should never copy a macro from an unknown resource.
+The reason for that is that custom Macros could pose a potential threat to your computer hardware, security and contained data.
+That’s exactly the reason why you should never copy a macro from an unknown source.

 Assuming that you have written your Macro on you own and feel comfortable running it on your PC, you should adjust the Macro security settings accordingly.